 Risk management mechanism should be established / improved and should capture risk occurrence information centrally for future reference.
 Improved risk management will reduce uncertainties (contingency factor) and hence will help to provide better estimates.

 Leadership should also sponsor tools and techniques based on estimation methodologies to check project health and decision making.

 - Generate more return on investment (ROI)

-- Gain advantage over competitors by taking appropriate
+- Gain advantage over competitors by taking appropriate and timely decisions

 - More control over project execution